Elementarno9/AltORFStudy/README.md

 OpenVar results for every disorder contained:
 * the submitted input vcf (input_vcf.vcf);
 * a text file of all analysis warnings (warnings.txt).
 This file contain all SNPs that were not included in the analysis and the reason why (e.g. none of the alleles match the allele of the reference genome at the given position);
-* a tsv file listing all consequences for each variant (study_name_annOnePerLine.tsv).
+* a .tsv file listing all consequences for each variant (study_name_annOnePerLine.tsv).
 This file thus contain as many lines as there are consequences for all of the submitted variants;
-* a tsv file listing only the maximal impact on canonical and alternative ORFs for each variant (study_name_max_impact.tsv).
+* a .tsv file listing only the maximal impact on canonical and alternative ORFs for each variant (study_name_max_impact.tsv).
 This file thus contain as many lines as the number of submitted variants;

 *OpenVar results publication was not allowed*.